Kseniadv/BI_project_single_cell/README.md

 ![](pictures/variable_genes.png)

-A batch effect was observed when merging several datasets.
-To eliminate it, we used the harmony method.
+A batch effect was observed when patient samples were merged into a subset.
+To eliminate it, the harmony method was used.

 | Clustering by patient before removing batch effects | Clustering by patient after removing batch effects |
 | ------------- | ------------- |